 If an employer is a ‘National System Employer’, then they are required to comply with the rules set out in the Fair Work Act.
 A National System Employer includes:

-- private sector employers in New South Wales, Queensland, South Australia and Tasmania;
+- private enterprise employers in New South Wales, Queensland and South Australia;

 - the Commonwealth and Commonwealth authorities;